bluenote10/nim-stringinterpolation/README.md

   No type checking is performed, allowing to use dynamic format strings.
   Internally, the template takes a two-step approach:
   In a first call to `snprintf` a fixed size (256) buffer is provided.
-  If `snprintf` reports that the buffer was too small, a second call is performed with the exactly the size required.
+  If `snprintf` reports that the buffer was too small, a second call is performed with exactly the size required.
   As a result, there is no limitation on the maximum string size of the arguments.

+### TODO:

+- The validation of printf formatters is still very basic.
+Lots of room for improvement.
+- Much more testing is required, especially regarding various type checks.
+- Nimble integration